 A Much-Needed Caffeine Boost for SBUX

-On Tuesday, Starbucks announced that Brian Niccol will replace former chief Laxman Narasimhan.
+Back in August, Starbucks announced that Brian Niccol would replace former chief Laxman Narasimhan.
 The latter failed to turn the business around in his brief 17-month stint.

 Niccol knows a thing or two about fast food.
 He helped turn Taco Bell’s fortunes around before taking charge of Chipotle in 2018, growing it into the burrito-rolling empire that it is today.

-Investors are bullish on the move.
-SBUX shares soared 23% higher following Tuesday’s news.
+Investors were bullish on the move.
+SBUX shares soared 23% higher in one day following the news.

-But our Green Zone Power Ratings system says SBUX may need another pick-me-up before it really gets going…
+But now, three months later, our Green Zone Power Ratings system says SBUX still needs a pick-me-up…

 Adam O’Dell designed this system to consider 80+ metrics spanning multiple time frames.
 While significant events like a CEO change can trigger massive daily moves like we saw earlier this week, this system is more interested in the bigger picture.